 Liberty Insurance Underwriters Inc. filed suit against us in federal court in Delaware seeking a declaratory judgment that it is not liable to defend us in the class and derivative litigation.
-The insurance company also is claiming it is entitled to recover \$1 million it advanced to us in connection with the SEC investigation.
+The insurance company also is claiming it is entitled to recover \$1 million it advanced to us in connection with a prior SEC investigation, of which the Company disagrees with the insurance company position.
 We have retained counsel to defend us which has filed an answer to the complaint.